Nevenall/blades-in-the-dark/src/04-the-score.md

 ### Gang trouble

 One of your gangs (or other cohorts) causes trouble due to their flaw(s).
-You can lose face (forfeit{ rep} equal to your Tier +1), make an example of one of the gang members, or face reprisals from the wronged party.
+You can lose face (forfeit {rep} equal to your Tier +1), make an example of one of the gang members, or face reprisals from the wronged party.

 ### Interrogation